sciZer0/newdiscoveries/c/README.md

   <img src="/assets/images/blind.png"/><br>
 </p>

-Gravitational Force (Invisible Hand) is doing the same thing -- it is pushing the 20 kg object downwards, striving (by the pushing) to increase the velocity of the pushed object.
+Gravitational Force (Invisible Hand) is doing the same thing -- it is pushing the 20 kg object downwards with the same Force, striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.

-So,

-Gravitational Force (Invisible Hand) during every moment of pushing is pushing the 20 kg object downwards, striving (by the pushing) to increase the velocity of the pushed object.

 Note: strive means to make an effort to accomplish a target

-The New Definition of Force is any of the following:
+The New Definition of Force is:

-* <b>Force is is the process when a System is pushing an object, striving (by the pushing) to be (during every moment) increasing Velocity of the pushed object at the rate equal to Target Acceleration.</b>

-* <b>Force is the process when a System is pushing an object, putting, for every moment, the absolutely enough effort into pushing to inrease Velocity of the pushed object at the rate equal to Target Acceleration.</b>

-* <b>Force is the process when a System is pushing an object, spending, for every moment, the absolutely enough resource/energy to inrease Velocity of the pushed object at the rate equal to Target Acceleration.</b>

-> ### Force is the process when a System is pushing an object, spending, for every moment, the absolutely enough resource/energy to inrease Velocity of the pushed object at the rate equal to Target Acceleration.
+> ### Force is the process when a System is pushing an object, spending, for every moment, the absolutely enough resource/energy to increase Velocity of the pushed object at the rate equal to Target Acceleration.

 --

 ## 2.3.
 Target Acceleration as the feature of each Force

-Target Acceleration is the most important concept.
+Target Acceleration is an important concept.

 In my opinion, each Force has its target.